 What makes for a happy marriage?
 Well, it’s safe to say that the happiest long-lasting couples probably don’t have affairs or lie to one another about secret credit cards or fly off the handle and scream “THIS ISN’T A DORM SHEILA!” when the garbage hasn’t been taken out.
-But when looking at long term happy marriages, what traits appear again and again?
+But when looking at long-term happy marriages, what traits appear again and again?
 Well there’s no magic formula and each couple must go about it in their own way and blah blah blah — you know the spiel.
 But when we zoom out a bit, common traits appear.
-To help make you more aware of what makes unions last, here are eight defining characteristics of long lasting marriages.
+To help make you more aware of what makes unions last, here are eight defining characteristics of long lasting-marriages.

 1. They stay committed.

 Sounds obvious.
 And, well, it is.
-But according to Janet Zinn, a New York-based LCSW, and Couples Therapist, the notion of commitment is one of the most solid foundational elements of a happy marriage.
+But according to Janet Zinn, a New York-based LCSW and couples therapist, the notion of commitment is one of the most solid foundational elements of a happy marriage.
 “When there is a foundation of caring and love, then you can trust at all times that you will get through whatever difficulties you are facing,” she says.
 “Commitment means you can gently lay your head on your partner’s shoulder because you know he or she is there for you when you’re vulnerable or simply tired.
 It’s a basic shared intimacy, and a necessary ingredient to a healthy marriage.”

 2. They assume their partner is doing his or her best.

 We all have off days, when a half-assed effort is just all we can muster.
 But, in a marriage, a shared expectation of excellence will benefit you both.
 “If you assume your partner is doing their best, it is less likely there will be blaming and disappointment,” says Zinn.
-“And there will be an active engagement to resolve issues as they arise since you know you both have each other’s best interest in mind.”
+“And there will be an active engagement to resolve issues as they arise since you know you both have each other’s best interests in mind.”
 Remember “your best” doesn’t mean perfection – it means you’re giving the situation everything you can at that moment in time.